 An easy 500Km run on Autobahn will get you to Frankfurt a bit further to Paris in fact most of Europe is within reach if you wish to continue your Adventure.

 Driving Adventures is David Thomas.
 David has been passionate about driving since he was old enough to hold a steering wheel.
 He has driven from London to Sydney, through the Andes and much of South and Central America, across deserts and deep into rainforests.
 He has won rally stages in the Himalayas.
 Raced successfully at Bathurst and taught thousands of people advanced driving skills through his own school and as head of the NSW Police Driver Training School.
 He has driven in movies and videos and has been organising and conducting tours since 1990.
 If anyone can show you how to have a good time in a car, it is David.

 In recent years we have been fortunate to lease new Renault RS models, through the French Government, tourist lease scheme.
 There are also some attractive rental deals for As a variety of suitable models.
 If you after something a little more exciting, we can also offer a buy-back scheme for the car of your choice.
 In recent years we have sourced a Ferrari 360 and 575, a BMW M3 and 750i, a Porsche Cayman S and 2 Maseratis to the delight of drivers.
 Give me a call and I will discuss how this can work for you.

 Per Peson – Twin Share

-he tour, includes all accommodation, a cooked breakfast each morning, a comprehensive road-book and myself to lead and smooth the way for you.
+The tour includes all accommodation, a cooked breakfast each morning, a comprehensive road-book, a sat-nav unit with our route programmed in and myself to lead and smooth the way for you.